flancian/garden/Merge.md

+As we fork we'll merge
 As we merge we'll flow
-As we fork we'll grow
+As we flow we'll fork
 Like a [[rainbow folding]]